 A business continuity plan provides your company with the roadmap to navigate a major business disruption, including a natural disaster or large-scale emergency.
-However, having a plan in place is only the first step; the plan also needs to be continuously monitored and tested for gaps or obstacles is also essential.
+However, having a plan in place is only the first step; business continuity plan testing for gaps or obstacles is also essential.
 This blog will outline key considerations on how to test a business continuity plan.

-According to the Department of Homeland Security, there are four groups that should be involved in testing the business continuity plan:
+According to the Department of Homeland Security, there are four groups that should be involved in testing business continuity plans:

 All employees need to know about protective actions they need to take.
 This involves testing the plan to see what to do in terms of safety and security, as well as loss prevention.
 The emergency response team needs to test its ability to follow roles and responsibilities defined in the plan.
 This includes evacuation, shelter, incident management, cleanup and medical care.